-All transcripts released to students are stamped "ISSUEDTO STUDENT."
+All transcripts released to students are stamped "ISSUED TO STUDENT."
 These transcripts are official documents as they bear the Hawai'i Community College seal and Registrar's signature.
 The stamp "ISSUED TO STUDENT" makes it clear to a third party that the student once possessed the transcript.

 Transcripts received from other educational institutions must be printed in English.
 These official transcripts become the property of HawCC.
 Students should arrange for such records to be sent directly from the original educational institutions.
-Students can request a copy of their transcripts from any institution where credits were earned.
 Students are advised to keep copies of their transcripts and course descriptions from other institutions at all times.